nextcardnextcard

 March 2025: Paris and Rome

 My friends and I decided that we wanted to go to Europe for spring break.
 After some thoughtful discussion, we settled on going to Paris and Rome.
 As usual, I had been eyeing potential flights on Google Flights, and an itinerary that caught my eye was nonstop round-trip flights from Newark to Paris Orly for $300 on French Bee.
-While my friends paid for their flights out-of-pocket with cash, I booked my flight through Capital One Travel and utilized the cash back I earned from my Savor card.
+While my friends paid for their flights out-of-pocket with cash, I booked my flight through Capital One Travel and utilized the cash back I earned from my Capital One Savor Student Cash Rewards Credit Card.

 Even though French Bee is a budget airline and was notorious for low-rated reviews on platforms such as Reddit, I actually really enjoyed my experience flying on the airline.
 I had paid for the lowest fare available, Bee Light, which didn’t include meals.
 I don’t know if booking through Capital One Travel gave me any hidden perks, but on both flights, I was given free meals, and the food was actually really good for airplane food, in my opinion.
 I’d definitely fly French Bee again.